symeta/ticker-info-app-migration/README.md

 could refer to [this blog](https://aws.amazon.com/cn/blogs/database/migrating-relational-databases-to-amazon-documentdb-with-mongodb-compatibility/) for Detailed Implementation Guide.

-Besides the guidance, there are **3 points** that need to be highlighted:
+Besides the guidance, there are **3 points** that need to highlight:

 **1st:**
  - as a preparation job for the latter Task4.2-Merge Multiple Ticker Data Table into One DocDB Table, you must alter all target mysql table by adding a NULL field named '_id'.
 The specific SQL command is shown below: